-I lead fun, playful, embodiment-focused workshops in creative writing to help people discover their voice and tell their stories.
+I lead fun, playful, embodiment-focused workshops in creative writing to help people enjoy their unique way with words, effortlessly.
 I've created sessions on topics including Friendship, Disappointment (with Retta Bowen), Laughter and Not Knowing.
 I've led workshops for Write & Shine, Street Wisdom, Normal?
 Festival of the Brain, Southbank Centre, Wilderness Festival, Free Word as well as many schools, refugee centres and prisons.
 I've recently collaborated with star composer, singer and song-maker Helen Chadwick.

 Words Into Songs